tbogdala/sentient_core/README.md

 ## Requirements

 * Windows users must install [CUDA](https://developer.nvidia.com/cuda-downloads) from Nvidia.
 Version 11.8 has been tested to work.
-* Linux binaries were built wit CUDA 11.
+* Linux binaries were built with CUDA 11.
 * Mac uses metal so no further libraries are needed.

 It's suggested that you have at least 8GB of VRAM in your graphics cards so that you can run a 7B parameter